 Office of Disease Prevention and Health Promotion’s Data Platform:

 Robert Wood Johnson Foundation’s “Culture of Health” blog:

 Advocates for Children of New Jersey:

 Early Child Care, Education, and Development research from national research program Evidence for Action:

 “Unprecedented and Unequal: Racial Inequities in the COVID-19 Pandemic” from New Jersey Policy Perspective:

 “America Needs a Plan to Save Jobs and Save Lives” from Families USA:

 Interested in advocating for better healthcare in New Jersey?
 Join our monthly Zoom meeting by registering here.

-The Healthcare Issue Table meets at 5:30 PM on the fourth Monday of every month.
+The Healthcare Issue Table meets at 5:30 PM on the second Monday of every month.